mataaj/bluemap-fixed-2d-html-markers/README.md

 ```
 ...
 classes: [
-  "fixed-on-map" //this class makes the marker scale and rotate with map
+  "fixed-on-map" //this class makes the marker scale and rotate with the map
   "hide-on-3d-view" //this class hides the marker when either Perspective or Free Flight view is active
 ]
 ```